yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 ## Honeycomb Who Am I?
-The **Honeycomb Who Am I?** project is designed to provide insights into your system's behavior and performance by leveraging the power of Honeycomb, a distributed tracing and observability platform.
+The **Honeycomb Who Am I?** project is designed to provide insights into what system is this.
+Lol.

+When you have the tools spreads out before you, it's easy to lose track of what was this for and which is assigned to what task, so the projet comes along.

 1. **Accessing the Tool:**
 Navigate to the URL provided [here](https://honeycomb-whoami.glitch.me/) to access the "Honeycomb Who Am I?" tool interface.